 The blog is intended to be a mouthpiece for grounded case study, qualitative, and/or social theory based arguments relating to concrete contexts, as well as centrist and center-right political thought.
 In that way, it is intended to fill a lacunae in writing from centrist and center-right perspectives.
 The writing may be less formal than academic journals and should be, nonetheless, grounded in place (local, national, or regional) and analytically sound.
 The editor may elect not to publish, or may ask for some editing changes before agreeing to publish a piece in the blog.
 Contributions from abroad, and from people for whom English is a second or third language, are welcomed.
 Contributions should be in English (American or British are fine).

-Dr. Patricia Sohn, Ph.D., is associate professor of Political Science and Jewish Studies, founder and editor of the blog.
-She is affiliate faculty in Women’s Studies and Global Islamic Studies.
-Dr. Sohn has been on the faculty at the University of Florida since 2001.
-(Go Gators!!)
-The blog has no association with the University.
+Dr. Patricia Sohn, Ph.D., is an associate professor.
+She has been a faculty member at her home university since 2001.
+Opinions in her blog pieces are hers alone and do not represent her home university in any way.
 She has been a Visiting Scholar at Harvard University, Center for Middle Eastern Studies, as well as at other academic institutions in Political Science, Sociology, Anthropology, Law, International Studies, and Public Policy in the U.S., Israel, France, and/or England.
 She has received fellowships from the Social Science Research Council, the National Science Foundation (Law and Social Sciences, SES#9906136), and others.
 She is deeply influenced by works of scholars including Emile Durkheim, Max Weber, Victor Turner, Erving Goffman, Samuel Huntington, Pierre Bourdieu, Michael Mann, Clifford Geertz, Edward Said, Timothy Mitchell, Nancy Hartsock, Thomas Kuhn, Jacques Derrida, Emmanuel Levinas, Luce Irigaray, Shane Phelan, Saba Mahmood, Judith Plaskow, Fatima Mernissi, Raphael Patai, Joseph Bastien, Bouthaina Shaaban, Jomo Kenyatta, Albert Memmi, Naguib Mafouz, Ngũgĩ wa Thiong’o’, and others.
 She has interests in grassroots, micro-level, and political sociological and/or historical institutional analysis of state-society relations; qualitative and field methods.
 In her academic work, she writes on the intersections of courts and politics, religion and politics, and gender politics.
 Intellectually, she is a post-positivist engaging in scientific method based causal analysis of complex political, cultural, and socio-political phenomena — primarily in Israel, Palestine, and the Middle East — with special interests in symbolic capital, identities, as well as symbolic violence and the use of intentional forms of distortion for the performance of power plays in political interactions.